lowRISC/opentitan/hw/top_earlgrey/ip/ast/doc/_index.md

 supply domains: VCMAIN and VCAON.
 VCAON, as its name implies, is the always on core supply used to power components that stay active during device low power states.
-VCMAIN on the other hand, powers most chip logic such as processor, crypto modules and almost all memories and peripherals.
+VCMAIN on the other hand, powers most chip logic such as RISC-V processor, crypto modules and almost all memories and peripherals.
 The VCMAIN supply can be turned off when requested, VCAON on the other hand, is active whenever VCC is active.
 AST core logic is powered by VCAON.

 # Power Control and Reset

 ## Core Power Control and Indication

 VCMAIN is the only supply that can be directly influenced by OpenTitan.
-The power manager
+The power manager can request VCMAIN to shutdown through main\_pd\_n.
-can request VCMAIN to shutdown through \`main\_pd\_n\`.
-The state of VCMAIN is reflected by the ‘vcmain\_pok\_o’ signal.
+The state of VCMAIN is reflected by the vcmain\_pok\_o signal.

 ## IO Power Indication

-IO power state is reflected to OpenTitan by ‘vioa\_pok\_o’ and ‘viob\_pok\_o’ signals
+IO power state is reflected to OpenTitan by vioa\_pok\_o and viob\_pok\_o signals

 ## Main (VCC) Power Detection and Flash Protection